 Tanning pills are tablets containing a chemical called canthaxanthin as the main active agent.
 A person has to ingest a very large amount of canthaxanthin in order for his or her skin to change color.
 Although canthaxanthin, when used in small amounts, is approved by the FDA as a color additive in food, tanning pills are not approved by the FDA.
 There are no studies on the use of canthaxanthin during pregnancy or breastfeeding.
-Be aware that harmful effects in adults have been reported, including eye damage, liver damage, nausea, cramping, diarrhea, severe itching, and welts.
-It may be best to avoid the use of tanning pills during pregnancy or while breastfeeding.
 Canthaxanthin use has also been reported to cause an orange discoloration of the plasma, which may or may not cause discoloration of breast milk.
-Be sure to talk to your health care provider about all of your breastfeeding questions.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.